Geomembrane Q&A

 Question: My company is looking for a geomembrane that will hold up in EXTREME COLD- Alaska type cold.
 We want something that will survive the harshest imaginable climate.

 Answer: The most durable as well as strongest geomembrane in use today is called, XR-5.
 If you are in Alaska drilling for oil, needing to contain oil or contain landfills, this is the best bet!
-Please click here for a full explaination- however please note that XR-5 will retain its flexibility in your debilitating cold climate.
+Please click here for a full explanation- however please note that XR-5 will retain its flexibility in your debilitating cold climate.

 Permeability for HDPE Geomembranes